Skip to main content

 Meloxicam vs. Celebrex: Differences, similarities, and which one is better for you

-While both NSAIDs treat pain, they have some differences in how they’re used and some side effects to watch out for.
+While both NSAIDs treat joint pain, they have some differences in how they’re used and some side effects to watch out for.
 Other examples of NSAIDs include ibuprofen, naproxen, and diclofenac.

 Main differences between Meloxicam vs. Celebrex